MegaJoctan/MALE5/README.md

 ## Read the Docs

 There is a short clear description on how to use this library on this repository wiki [https://github.com/MegaJoctan/MALE5/wiki](https://github.com/MegaJoctan/MALE5/wiki)

+## Testing the Library
+There are couple of trading robots/EAs under the directory **\TESTING EAs & SCRIPTS** that could give you a bit of understanding on how to implement some of the algorithms provided in this repository

 ## Opening an issue